OIP Statement on Racial Justice

 Study Abroad Programs

 Due to continued concerns regarding COVID-19 throughout the world, current U.S. Department of State and CDC travel advisories, and lack of key infrastructure and resources world-wide due to the pandemic, there will be no outbound fall study abroad programming with a travel start date before December 18, 2020.
+Decisions around Spring 2021 programs will be discussed in the fall.

 International Student Enrollment